frextrite/100-Days-of-ML-Code/LOG.md

 **Thoughts** : I will retrain the model with more epochs and hope for higher accuracy.
 Dropouts really help a lot.

+**Update** : Reran the model with updated dropout probabilities and got an increase in accuracy.

 **Link to work** : [MNIST CNN Classifier](https://github.com/frextrite/100-Days-of-ML-Code/tree/master/Day%207)